margheritabonan/Crowd-Modelling/README.md

 ## Stochastic model: Stochastic_model.ipynb

-This notebook implements a stochastic particle model for crowd motion.
-Pedestrians are represented as point agents moving with fixed speed inside a rectangular domain.
-Their direction changes randomly, and in the second version the direction is chosen from a discrete set of angles using the target direction and nearby agents inside a field of view.
+This notebook implements a stochastic agent-based crowd model.
+Pedestrians are simulated as individual particles with discrete directions and speed classes.
+Their motion is influenced by the target exit, nearby agents inside a field of view, walls, obstacles, and optional inflow rules.

-Run the cells in order.
-The domain is set through `boundary`, and boundary checks are done with `Check_boundary_square(...)`.
-The basic random-motion test is produced with `generate_data_1(n, N)`, where `n` is the number of time steps and `N` is the number of agents.

-The more structured target-based simulation is run with

-`agents2_x, agents2_y = generate_data_2(n, N, m, target)`

-where `m` is the number of discrete angles and `target` is the exit point.
-The notebook then uses `matplotlib.animation.FuncAnimation` to animate both the random simulation and the target-based simulation.
+Run the notebook cells in order.
+The first part defines the geometry objects (`Boundary`, `Exit`, `Obstacle`, `TriangleObstacle`, `MultiObstacle`), the angle and speed discretisations, the `Simulation` class, and the `Visualizer` class.
+A simulation is created by setting the domain, exit, start area, obstacles, field of view, speed classes, number of agents, final time, and number of frames.

+A typical run has the form

+`sim.run(); viz = Visualizer(sim); viz.setup(); anim = viz.animate()`

+The notebook includes several predefined geometries, such as open road, bottlenecks, triangular obstacles, central divider, and multi-obstacle layouts.
+Inflow can be prescribed with `inflow_schedule`, while `max_exit_rate` limits how many agents can leave per second.

+The main outputs are the stored agent positions `sim.xs`, `sim.ys`, the active-agent array `sim.active`, and the generated animations.
+Extra tools include `plot_pov(...)` for visualising one agent’s field of view, `plot_snapshots(...)` for selected particle snapshots, and `plot_conservation(...)` for counting entered, active, and exited agents.